 Break it Down

 Five brains can contribute more than one.
 That’s why we often decided to brainstorm separately.
 We choose the topic that we are looking for to find an answer for, for example coming up with the main research question.
 Each of us then took a day or two and wrote down the thoughts which came across.
 We then meet up again and discussed the top ideas of each person first.
 In the case of the main research question this already gave us a frame of context.
-Afterwards we went through the thoughts we considered as unimportant and even there we found aspects which we than included in the main research question like for example making it smarter through specific time frames.
+Afterwards we went through the thoughts we considered as unimportant and even there we found aspects which we then included in the main research question like for example making it smarter through specific time frames.
 This diverse brainstorm led us to our main research question.
+I personally think brainstorming is always very effective.
+I do sit down in different sessions as well, and especially at different times, to make sure to avoid “tunnel-thinking”.
+Especially just before going to sleep I get a lot of ideas I do not have during the day, which is why always type them down immediately, as otherwise I will forget.

 Mapping it out